-Wedowee Sewer System Improvements: The Town of Wedowee proposes a project to provide improvements to its sanitary sewer system.
-Proposed improvements will include sludge removal, replacement of effluent pumps, headworks improvements with the installation of mechanical bar screens and the addition of new aeration equipment at the Wedowee Lagoon.
-Additionally, system-wide CCTV (closed-circuit television) inspection and smoke testing will be conducted throughout the sewer collection system with point repairs performed as necessary.
+Wedowee Sewer System Improvements

+The Town of Wedowee proposes a project to provide improvements to its sanitary sewer system.
+Proposed improvements will include sludge removal, land application of biosolids, and new aeration equipment at the Wedowee Lagoon.
+Additionally, system-wide smoke testing, flow testing, and repairs will be conducted throughout the sewer collection system with point repairs performed as necessary.
 Completion of the proposed improvements represent corrective action responses to a recent enforcement action (issued by The Department) for multiple permit violations.
 Moreover, these improvements will provide increased treatment reliability and effluent flow quality to local surface waters, resulting in The Town meeting current and future wastewater flow demands as well as regulatory compliance requirements.